dndrade/CSC211H_Thamires-Andrade_HonorsProject_Spring2021/README.md

 # Make-a-Thon_Adm
 Honors Project for CSC 211H

-This program was built with QT framework, C++ and SQL.
+This program adds, deletes and updates data from a database file.
+Currently stored on Replit.